When did you know you wanted to become a makeup artist?

 Oh goodness, this is hard!
 I would have to say a zombie look I did with a model friend and photographed myself.
 I was down in the dumps and she thought it would help to do a creative production.

 I always do glamour makeup styles and occasionally avant-garde.
 But this pushed me out of my comfort zone!
 Making her into a zombie produced one of the most amazing photos I have in my portfolio.
 I was in the mud while she squeezed under a small part of my house.
 It’s 4 years old and it’s still what I send to casting directors.

 If you were called into a movie shoot on short notice, which products from your professional makeup kit would you take?

 My concealer palette and foundation palette are a must.
 As well as eyeliner, latex, and my Krylon paint palette!
 Then I’d just throw in some shadow palettes, lashes, and lip case.
 But my bag always gets the concealer and foundation palette at all times – I can build on that with anything else if there is an emergency.

 What advice would you give to someone who has just graduated their makeup certification course?

-If you don’t get any major jobs or many jobs at first, do not doubt yourself!
-You will only waste your good time.
+If you don’t get any major makeup jobs or many jobs at first, do not doubt yourself!
+You will only waste your time.
 I can’t tell you how hard I doubted myself when I felt I like I wasn’t good enough.
-But the truth you’re as great as you know you are and you must always believe you are amazing!
-Because you are!
+But the truth is, you’re as great as you know you are and you must always believe you are amazing, because you are!
 If you have that passion, keep striving.
 It will come.